zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getthreadinfo-method.md

 ## <a name="parameters"></a>Parameter
  `threadId`
- [in] Die ID des Threads für die die aktuelle Win32-ID abzurufen
+ [in] The ID of the thread for which to get the current Win32 ID.

  `pdwWin32ThreadId`
- [out] Ein Zeiger auf den angegebenen Thread aktuelle Win32-Thread-ID.
+ [out] A pointer to the specified thread's current Win32 thread ID.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h